monowai/flockdata.org/README.md

 Additionally the "what" data that changed in your system is stored in ElasticSearch (Lucene) so that you can perform free text queries against your systems data!

 ## Where's it at?
-Very much alpha state.
-Functionally the API is still undergoing refinement and very little attention has been made to optimizing code or the use of the underlying libraries.
-I'm getting to that as I can.
+Entering beta state.
+Functionally the API continues to undergo refinement and very little attention has been made to optimizing code or the use of the underlying libraries.
+That said, the product has integration stress tests that show things performing very well indeed.

 Currently, you can run this as a service and create Audit Headers and associated Audit Logs.
 I'll soon be uploading some example PostMan scripts.
 The EndPoints package contain the Audit and Registration interfaces

-In the meantime, perhaps it's best to treat this as an example in using the technology stack and structuring a project to take advantage of it.

 I hope to finalise the API over the coming few weeks and would welcome feedback and assistance on acheiving this.

 ## How to use

+AuditBucket is two services
+* ab-engine - catalogs all changes in a Graph database
+* ab-search - records the latest version of a document audited by ab-engine

+Typically you only interact with ab-engine.
+A REST api exists for bother services.
+You can use an integration layer to control communication between the two, or configure them to talk via RabbitMQ.

+ab-search can be configured to talk to your ElasticSearch cluster and is basically a microservice to support this activity.

 Get the source
 ```